python/cpython/Doc/reference/datamodel.rst

       object: dictionary
       builtin: hash

-   Called for the key object for dictionary operations, and by the built-in function :func:`hash`.
-Should return an integer usable as a hash value for dictionary operations.
-The only required property is that objects which compare equal have the same hash value; it is advised to somehow mix together (e.g., using exclusive or) the hash values for the components of the object that also play a part in comparison of objects.
+   Called by built-in function :func:`hash` and for operations on members of hashed collections including :class:`set`, :class:`frozenset`, and :class:`dict`.  :meth:`__hash__` should return an integer.
+The only required property is that objects which compare equal have the same hash value; it is advised to somehow mix together (e.g. using exclusive or) the hash values for the components of the object that also play a part in comparison of objects.

-   If a class does not define a :meth:`__cmp__` or :meth:`__eq__` method it should not define a :meth:`__hash__` operation either; if it defines :meth:`__cmp__` or :meth:`__eq__` but not :meth:`__hash__`, its instances will not be usable as dictionary keys.
-If a class defines mutable objects and implements a :meth:`__cmp__` or :meth:`__eq__` method, it should not implement :meth:`__hash__`, since the dictionary implementation requires that a key's hash value is immutable (if the object's hash value changes, it will be in the wrong hash bucket).
+   If a class does not define a :meth:`__cmp__` or :meth:`__eq__` method it should not define a :meth:`__hash__` operation either; if it defines :meth:`__cmp__` or :meth:`__eq__` but not :meth:`__hash__`, its instances will not be usable in hashed collections.
+If a class defines mutable objects and implements a :meth:`__cmp__` or :meth:`__eq__` method, it should not implement :meth:`__hash__`, since hashable collection implementations require that a object's hash value is immutable (if the object's hash value changes, it will be in the wrong hash bucket).

    User-defined classes have :meth:`__cmp__` and :meth:`__hash__` methods by default; with them, all objects compare unequal (except with themselves)